Immigration Fees & Services

-- Whether you are applying with other dependents
+- Whether you are applying with other dependants

 - If you are able to provide sufficient documentary evidence at our initial meeting and can clearly demonstrate that you meet the applicable Immigration Rules, it is likely that less time will be spent on the matter.

-For example for ‘further leave to remain’ application on average this type of work costs between £400 and £1,500 to complete, depending on the number of hours required to deal with your specific issue.
-This means that average costs are between £500 and £750 inclusive of VAT.
+For example for ‘further leave to remain’ application on average this type of work costs between £400 and £1,500 plus VAT (if applicable) to complete, depending on the number of hours required to deal with your specific issue.
+This means that average costs are between £500 and £750 plus VAT (if applicable).
 The exact number of hours will depend on the circumstances of your case such as: